-The Project 12700 mine countermeasures vessels are being built by Sredne-Nevskiy Shipyard, a subsidiary of United Shipbuilding Corporation, for the Russian Navy.
+The Alexandrit-class (Project 12700) mine countermeasures vessels are being built by Sredne-Nevskiy Shipyard, a subsidiary of United Shipbuilding Corporation, for the Russian Navy.
 The vessels are designed to detect and destroy mines at naval bases and harbours.

-In April 2014, the Russian Ministry of Defence placed an order for the construction of three additional minesweepers for delivery by next year.
+In April 2014, the Russian Ministry of Defence placed an order for the construction of three additional minesweepers for delivery by 2018.

-The Russian Ministry of Defence plans to acquire a total of 40 Project 12700 mine-sweeping vessels for the Russian Navy.
+The Russian Ministry of Defence plans to acquire a total of 40 Project 12700 mine-sweeping vessels for the Russian Navy by 2035.

-The Project 12700-class was designed by the Almaz Central Design Bureau.
+The Alexandrit-class was designed by the Almaz Central Design Bureau.
 The ship features a solid mono-hull made of glass-reinforced plastics.
 The hull is formed using vacuum infusion methods.
 It offers high strength to increase the survivability during mine clearance operations.
-The light-weight and robust construction also ensures longer life than the low-magnetic steel hull.
+The lightweight and robust construction also ensures longer life than the low-magnetic steel hull.

 The mine countermeasure ship has a length of 61m, beam of 10m and draught of 2.6m.
-The full load displacement of the vessel is 890t and each ship can complement a crew of 44 personnel.
+The full load displacement of the vessel is 890t and each ship complements a crew of 44 personnel.

-The Project 12700-class is equipped with high-efficiency sonars placed aboard the ship, and remotely controlled and autonomous submersibles.
+The Project 12700-class is equipped with high-efficiency sonars placed on-board the ship, and remotely controlled and autonomous submersibles.

 The vessel features a mine countermeasures automated control system.
 Each vessel is capable of employing traditional mine-sweeping equipment, including Diamond mine countermeasures systems, OUKT-B, PKT-B, Zhelatin, and ShAT-U.

-The vessel can also deploy remotely operated vehicles (ROVs), autonomous underwater vehicles (AUVs), and unmanned surface vessels (USVs).
+The vessel also deploys remotely operated vehicles (ROVs), autonomous underwater vehicles (AUVs), and unmanned surface vessels (USVs).

-The Project 12700-class integrates a PAL-N navigation radar, a MTK-201M3.1 electronic-optical television system, an Anapa anti-saboteur sonar, a Struktura-35 underwater communication system, and a Ruberoid communication complex.
+The Project 12700-class integrates PAL-N navigation radar, MTK-201M3.1 electronic-optical television system, Anapa anti-saboteur sonar, Struktura-35 underwater communication system, and Ruberoid communication complex.

 The Project 12700-class is armed with 9K38 Igla short-range surface-to-air missile (SAM) systems, a 30mm AK-306 gun mount, a MTPU 14.5mm marine pedestal machine-gun mount, as well as UDM, MTPK and PMR series of mines.

 The AK-306 can be mounted with GSh-6-30L six-barrelled automatic cannon and SP-520M-2 opto-electronic control system.
-It can engage aerial targets, small-size surface and light armoured coastal targets, and floating mines.
+It can engage aerial targets, small-size surface and light-armoured coastal targets, as well as floating mines.
 The Igla SAM system allows the vessel to strike aircraft, helicopters and unmanned aerial vehicles (UAVs).

 The propulsion system of Project 12700-class integrates two M-503M1 diesel engines, two rudder propellers with nozzles, and two transverse thrusters.
 Each engine develops a maximum power output of 1,864kW.